Blacit/JavaMail/README.md

 # JavaMail

-My first program that I publish on Github.
-It's free to use.
-She can: to send messages on any number of mails and any mail.
+The program sends messages to any number of mails.
-It is also possible to add attachments to messages, you just need to show the path.
+To be able to add attachments to messages, you just need to specify the path.